 By testing you for these risk factors, we will be able to identify if and when they rear their ugly heads.
-But don't wait until you develop florid symptoms of disease of prior to testing.
+But don't wait until you develop florid symptoms of disease prior to testing.
 Test now!
-This can even be done remotely through our Tele-Health solution.
-Be assured that we will identify risk factors that were flying beneath the radar.
+Be assured that we will identify risk factors that are flying beneath the radar.
 A low Vitamin D3 level, for example.
 That's a risk factor for disease.
 With a small amount of effort (taking a single supplement capsule daily), you can dramatically reduce your chances of developing certain diseases, breast cancer for example.
 A single intervention albeit one with a high impact!
 Who doesn't know someone who has been ravaged by this dreaded disease?

-Psychological stressors on a chronic basis initiate cascades of hormonal responses which ultimately serve a catabolic effect‒that is, it eats up your muscle.
-Body weight will fluctuate, muscle mass will decline, blood glucose elevation will promote the development of insulin resistance and potentially the Metabolic Syndrome.
+Psychological stressors on a chronic basis initiate cascades of hormonal responses which ultimately serve a catabolic effect - that is, it eats up your muscle.
+Body weight will fluctuate, muscle mass will decline, and blood glucose elevation will promote the development of insulin resistance and potentially the Metabolic Syndrome.
 This primes the system for age-related disease such as atherosclerotic heart disease or "clogging of the arteries."
 Am I telling you that chronic stress is associated with coronary artery disease?
 Damn right.

 So identify those things that stress you out - the "bad signals" - and take the necessary steps to maintain them at bay.
 You are in control!
 Do not allow stress to reign unchecked.
 Stop it dead in its tracks before it evolves into a chronic problem and compromises your health.